GoingOffRoading/Boilest-Scaling-Video-Encoder/README.md

  | Video | Video streams that are not AV1 are encoded to AV1
  | Audio | No changes to audio streams at this time.
 Audio streams are copied.
  | Subtitles | No changes to subtitle streams at this time.  subtitle streams are copied.
- | Attachments | No changes to Attachmentsat this time.
+ | Attachments | No changes to Attachments at this time.
 Attachments are copied.

  Once I make some final decisions around what is optimal for TV/device streaming, there will become targets to audio, subtitles, and attachments.